williamsonrichard/records_in_contexts_draw_io_shape_library/README.md

 The object properties are sorted alphabetically, as are the datatype properties.
 The ontology classes are split into two: the 'entities' of Records of Contexts are presented first in the order they appear in the conceptual model, and then all other ontology classes are presented in alphabetical order.

+A graph created using the shape library can be parsed to formal OWL using a [command line tool](https://github.com/williamsonrichard/records_in_contexts_draw_io_parser) which we have written: see there for details.

 Examples
 --------

 We include a few examples of graphs created using these shapes to illustrate the kinds of things possible.
+Two of the examples have been created directly using the shapes, whilst two have been created using the shapes but then elaborated manually upon.
 The symbol ⊂ means 'subproperty of' or 'subclass of'.
 Both screenshots and (in most cases) the underlying draw.io XML files, which can be imported into draw.io, are provided.

 Coloured entities